edimoldovan/edimoldovan/README.md

 ### Hi there 👋

+I am currently a Senior Principal Engineer at McKinsey & Company.
+I focus on helping organisations leap forward from technology, product and design perspective to improve their business impact and increase the value they provide top their customers.

 📫 You can reach me on Twitter [@edimoldovan](https://twitter.com/edimoldovan) or you can have a look at my developping blog [eduardmoldovan.com](eduardmoldovan.com)

 <!--